avantifellows/plio-usage-stats/README.md

 1. Set up a cron job on an EC2 instance
 2. Set up an AWS Lambda function which is trigged to run periodically

-Since we already had a EC2 instance for running other cron jobs and the fact that it is a bit painful to make pandas/numpy work with Lambda, we have currently gone ahead with 1.
+Since we already had an EC2 instance for running other cron jobs and the fact that it is a bit painful to make pandas/numpy work with Lambda, we have currently gone ahead with option 1.